meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 People who used cognitive imagery reported a greater increase in happiness than externalized imagery.
 #### Vividness and Detail in Memories
 Does vividenss of recall mediate the creater increase in frequency of happiness found in the cognitive imagery group relative to the memorabilia group?

+Vividness of recalled memories does affect the greater impact of cognitive imagery, but not the amount of recalled detail.
+## General Discussion